 First, sign up with an email marketing provider.
 I highly recommend ConvertKit.
 They offer exactly what bloggers need out of their email provider with a clean and slick user interface.
 It's simple.
 It's easy.
 I only use ConvertKit.

 After signing up with an email provider, create your first welcome email sequence.
 Then, decide on your strategy for sending an email.
-Some bloggers send an email each and every time they post something new.
+Some bloggers send an email every time they post something new.